docker/docs/get-started/kube-deploy.md

     In addition to the default `kubernetes` service, we see our `bb-entrypoint` service, accepting traffic on port 30001/TCP.

-3. Open a browser and visit your bulletin board at `localhost:30001`; you should see your bulletin board, the same as when we ran it as a stand-alone container in [Part 2](02_our_app.md) of the Quickstart tutorial.
+3. Open a browser and visit your Todo app at `localhost:30001`; you should see your Todo application, the same as when we ran it as a stand-alone container in [Part 2](02_our_app.md) of the Quickstart tutorial.

 4. Once satisfied, tear down your application: